pkamenarsky/atea-contrib/README.md

 # Atea contributions

-This repository contains user generated contributions for [Atea](https://github.com/pkamenarsky/atea), a MacOS status bar time tracker.
+This repository contains user contributions for [Atea](https://github.com/pkamenarsky/atea), a MacOS status bar time tracker.

 ## Organization

-Each contribution has its own git submodule; after cloning the `atea-contrib` repository you need to run the following commands in order to get all submodules:
+Each contribution has its own git submodule; after cloning the `atea-contrib` repository you'll need to run the following commands in order to get all submodules:

     $ git submodule init
     $ git submodule update